Baby Spinach vs Spinach: Which is Better? A Comparison

 Starting with the best leaves from the start is important for freshness and storage.
 Therefore, when shopping follow these tips:

 - Choose ones with the darkest green leaves.

 - Avoid wilted leaves and choose crispy ones.

-If cost is a factor, let’s examine which spinach costs less.
+If cost is a factor, let’s examine which one costs less.

 Baby spinach cost more money per ounce than spinach.
 The cost for baby spinach averages $0.33 per ounce and spinach averages $0.16 per ounce.

-To conduct some original research, I visited local supermarkets and checked the prices of baby spinach and spinach.
+To conduct some original research, I visited local supermarkets and checked the prices of both.
 Here are my findings.

 - Marketside bagged fresh spinach

 - 10 ounce bag for $1.98.
 Equals $0.20 per ounce

 - 11 ounce container for $3.98.
 Equals $0.36 per ounce